ahmad-kashkoush/Pokemon/README.md

 - [x] Besides their favourites, trainers would also like to manage their team of Pokémon.
 A trainer’s team is limited to 6 Pokémon.
 - [x] Trainers would like to see more than one picture for Pokémon if available on the detail screen (think carousel like UI).

 - [x] Trainers would like to see the evolutions of a Pokémon if available, from the detail screen.
-Given a details API response, you’ll need to get the species detail first using https://pokeapi.co/api/v2/pokemon-species/133, from which you can get the evolution chain using https://pokeapi.co/api/v2/evolution-chain/67.
+Given a details API response, you'll need to get the species detail first using https://pokeapi.co/api/v2/pokemon-species/133, from which you can get the evolution chain using https://pokeapi.co/api/v2/evolution-chain/67.

+- [x] Some trainers have large devices.
+Your implementation should scale gracefully to larger screens.
+Even better would be to have a "split view", with the list of Pokémon on the left, and the details of one on the right.

 ## Demo